 19. Never try to recover your losses through over trading.
 This is a golden rule of intraday trading.
 Quite often if you buy and the stop loss gets triggered, the tendency is short double the position.
 This overtrading will lead you to lose money both ways.

 20. There is no golden rule and only practice makes you a good intraday trader.
 Finally, the golden rule of intraday trading is that there is not golden rule.
 It is essentially an activity that calls for discipline and risk management and will only be perfected over time.
+With all kinds of trading, you must keep this in mind.
+The way to successful trades is to keep an open mind.
+Rules may help you, but only to an extent.
+Moreover, rather than being rules, these are more like recommendations that guide you on the way in your intraday trading activity.
 As Euclid wrote, “There is no royal road to Geometry”.
 That applies to intraday trading as well.

 Related Articles: How to Open a Demat Account Without a Broker | Factors to Keep in Mind While Opening a Demat account | Factors to Consider When Opening a Demat Account | 10 Points to Remember When Operating your Demat Account | Types Of Demat Account & Trading Account